fpaupier/cancerous_cells_scans_processing/README.md

 ## Tasks

-- Bibliographic study
-- Implement PET scans processing algorithms in Python to predict survival time

-### Steps

 1. Implement a pre-processing pipeline to extract the features from the patients' scans [Done]
-2. Try different machine learning algorithms to compare prediction of estimated survival time against ground truth [To Do]
+2. Implement random survival forest to predict survival time from extracted features [To Do]

-To run the tests units, cd to the petml directory and run pytest.

 ---